sous-chefs/postfix/README.md

 Field   | Mandatory | Description
 ------- | --------- | --------------------------------------------------------------------
 active  | Yes       | Boolean.
-Defines whether or not the service needs to be in master.cf comment | No        | If you would like to add a comment line before service line order   | Yes       | Number to define the order of lines in the file type    | Yes       | Type of the service (inet, unix, fifo) private | No        | Boolean.
+Defines whether or not the service needs to be in master.cf comment | No        | String.
+If you would like to add a comment line before service line order   | Yes       | Integer.
+Number to define the order of lines in the file type    | Yes       | String.
+Type of the service (inet, unix, fifo) private | No        | Boolean.
 If present replaced by `y` or `n`, otherwise by `-` unpriv  | No        | Boolean.
 If present replaced by `y` or `n`, otherwise by `-` chroot  | No        | Boolean.
 If present replaced by `y` or `n`, otherwise by `-` wakeup  | No        | String.
 If present value placed in file, otherwise replaced by `-` maxproc | No        | String.
 If present value placed in file, otherwise replaced by `-` command | Yes       | String.
-The command to be executed. args    | Yes       | String.
+The command to be executed. args    | Yes       | Array of Strings.
 Arguments passed to command.

 For more information about meaning of the fields consult `master (5)` manual: <http://www.postfix.org/master.5.html>